sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

   - Give each player a "turn" where they will probably trigger an aggressive combat move like Hack & Slash or Volley, call that a "player round"
+  - Pay attention to IMMEDIATE combat moves that may have triggered
   - After player turns are complete, and the players look to you to see what happens next, execute an "NPC round"
   - Identify the opponents that didn't interact during the "player round"
-  - Describe how all of those opponents team up on one of the player's characters, and call for a Defy Danger flip.
+  - Describe how all of those opponents team up on one of the player's characters, and call for one Defy Danger flip.
     (move the "danger" spotlight fairly, but also try to put pressure on any players with more than 3 green tokens)
-  - Failing the Defy Danger flip results in the player's character taking attack power from the opponents:
+  - Failing the Defy Danger flip results in the player's character suffering the opponents' attack.
+You can calculate attack power thusly:
-      * ✗✗ : an attack power die from one attacker, and add 1 for each other attacker
+      * ✗✗ : one attack power die from the lead attacker, and add 1 attack power (not die) for each other attacker
-      * ✗ : avoid the attack power die,
+      * ✗ : no attack power die,
-        but add up 1 attack power per attacker
+        but 1 attack power per attacker (so 3 foes = 3 attack power)

 #### Format 3

 This format imagines the opponents as particularly quick and aggressive.

   - Give each player a "turn" where they will trigger a move
+  - Pay attention to IMMEDIATE combat moves that may have triggered
-  - When describing the outcome of that move, also describe how the opponents take agressive action.
+  - When describing the outcome of a player's move, also describe how the opponents take agressive action.
   - Keeping the spotlight on that player, have them respond to the actions of their foes, usually by needing to follow their first flip with a